How we met the artist:

-Whilst von Stumm’s early sculptures were partly figurative, where the empty space was representing the body, the sculpture the outline, his most recent body of work has become increasingly abstract concentrating on above mentioned possible readings and conceptual ideas even further.
+Whilst von Stumm’s early sculptures were partly figurative, where the empty space represented the body, the sculpture the outline, his most recent body of work has become increasingly abstract concentrating on above mentioned possible readings and conceptual ideas even further.

 Johannes von Stumm became a Fellow of the Royal British Society of Sculptors in 2004 and served as President from 2009 to 2012.
 He is a Founding Member of Sculpture Network Europe, a member of the Deutsche Künstlerbund in Berlin and the current President of The Oxford Art Society.